ATV Diff Locks Explained: Are They Worth the Investment?

 Diff is short for differential, referring to the front and rear axle differentials or the center diff.

-How differentials are designed allows power to be transferred from the engine to the wheels while still allowing the wheels to rotate at different speeds when required.
+How differentials are designed allows power to be transferred from the engine to the wheels while allowing the wheels to rotate at different speeds when required.
 This is known as an open diff.

 differential

-A basic principle of an open differential.
+The fundamental principles of an open differential.

 A diff-lock mechanically interlocks the left and right driveshafts on the same axle, forcing them to rotate at the same speed regardless of which wheel has the most traction.
-This helps maintain optimal performance in rugged terrain.

 If one of the wheels leaves the ground or enters a soft spot where traction is low, the diff lock ensures that the opposite wheel still spins at full power.